MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/assembler.md

 When retrieving the property value, the result is a boolean representing whether the assembler is creating the given item(s).
 If any of the requested items are being built, it will return true.

-So if you are building steel plate and interior plate and ask for "components" it'll tell you the total amount of steel plate + interior plate, not separated out individually.
+So if you are creating steel plate and interior plate and ask for "components" it'll tell you the total amount of steel plate + interior plate, not separated out individually.

 ```
 #Check if the assembler is creating steel plate